 What a wonderful thing it is when two people find love.
 As the love deepens and strengthens it gets harder to be apart.
 Therefore the couple has to make a choice of what their future together will look like.
-Many find the next step to be moving in with one another even if marriage hasn’t been discussed.
+Many find the next step to be moving in with one another even if the marriage hasn’t been discussed.
 While others believe cohabitation is not only acceptable but strengthens the chances of a successful marriage.
 As appealing as these options may seem, especially if divorce has been in the picture, we must be aware of how our enemy operates.
 He tends to lead us down a path that results in us believing the counterfeit is necessary; such as living like married couples without actually being married.
 Anything counterfeit is made to imitate something valuable or important with the intention of being deceptive.
-Some may say that a marriage is just a signed piece of paper, but really it is so much more than that.
+Some may say that marriage is just a signed piece of paper, but really it is so much more than that.
 God designed marriage because He saw that it isn’t good for man to be alone, man needed a companion to do life alongside.
 God meticulously crafted all that is created to point to Him, which includes marriage.
-God’s hand and blessing is over the union between husband and wife; for his word says, “as a bridegroom rejoices over his bride, so will your God rejoice over you” (Isaiah 62:5b).
-Marriage is important and here are some reasons why:
+God’s hand and blessing are over the union between husband and wife; for his word says, “as a bridegroom rejoices over his bride, so will your God rejoice over you” (Isaiah 62:5b).
+Marriage is important, and here are some reasons why:

 Marriage Involves A Covenant With God

 Marriage is a lifetime commitment that is sacred because it involves not only a covenant between one another but with God.
 It is literally the act of going from two separate individuals into one.
-Jesus says it this way, “ At the beginning the Creator ‘made them male and female,’ and said, ‘for this reason man will leave his father and mother and be united to his wife, and the two will become one flesh.’
+Jesus says it this way, “ At the beginning, the Creator ‘made them male and female,’ and said, ‘for this reason, a man will leave his father and mother and be united to his wife, and the two will become one flesh.’
 So they are no longer two, but one flesh.
 Therefore what God has joined together, let no one separate” (Matt.
 19:4-6).
 Marriage honors and glorifies God.
-It is His desire for people who chose to live together to be married, so that they can receive the fullness of God’s blessings.
+It is His desire for people who chose to live together to be married so that they can receive the fullness of God’s blessings.
 Marriage is not without its challenges, however, when both husband and wife are choosing to honor God, He acts as the third strand, which cannot be easily broken when intertwined with two others.

 Marriage Promotes Selflessness and Holiness